brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    .. literalinclude:: _ExtendingVocabulary/_VirtualLocation.php
       :language: php
-      :caption: EXT:my_extension/Classes/EventListener/AdditionalPropertiesForPerson.php
+      :caption: EXT:my_extension/Classes/Schema/Type/VirtualLocation.php

    In the example, the class is stored in :file:`Classes/Schema/Type` of your extension, but you can choose any namespace.
+It has to extend from :php:`\Brotkrueml\Schema\Core\Model\AbstractType`.
 The class must have the :php:`\Brotkrueml\Schema\Attributes\Type` attribute assigned.
 It has one mandatory parameter: the type name.
 The protected static property :php:`$propertyNames` contains the available schema.org properties.